-Following the creation of the Board, six committees were established in order to accomplish the action steps identified.
-In 2020, a sixth committee, the Racial Equity Commission, was created.
-Four of the committees- the Service Provider Commission, the Young Adult Leadership Commission, the Racial Equity Commission, and the Lived Experience Commission-help provide a forum for the community to provide feedback and recommendations for system improvement.
-The other committees, the HUD Alignment Committee and CEA-BHRS Evaluation Committee, ensure that the homeless assistance system adheres to the performance standards and regulations and determine funding based on the strategic plan, HUD Alignment priorities informed by HUD, and the local community, which are approved by the CoC Board.
+OHS launched the new strategic plan, Roadmap to Homes, in September 2018 and is currently in process of implementation, which involves the restructuring of CoC Governance.
+In January 2018, a new Roadmap to Homes Board was elected through a combination of OHS appointment and a community election process.
+Following the creation of the Board, five committees were established in order to accomplish the action steps identified.
+Three of the committees, the Service Provider Commission, Young Adult Leadership Committee and Lived Experience Commission help provide a forum for the community to provide feedback and recommendations for system improvement.
+The other committees, HUD Alignment Committee and CEA-BHRS Evaluation Committee, ensures that the homeless assistance system adheres to the performance standards and regulations established by HUD and the local community.

-We envision a Philadelphia in which we are all invested in and committed to doing everything in our power to ensure that every person at risk of or experiencing homelessness has access to a holistic and coordinated system of housing and services delivered by caring, well-trained, and well-informed professionals striving to make homelessness rare, brief, and non-recurring in our great city.
+We envision a Philadelphia in which we are all invested in and committed to doing everything in our power to ensure that every person at risk of or experiencing homelessness has access to a holistic and coordinated system of housing and services delivered by caring, well-trained, and well-informed professionals to make homelessness rare, brief, and non-recurring in our great city.